Nicholas Ingram

-Nicholas Lee Ingram (20 November 1963 – 7 April 1995) was a British and American national, executed for murder in 1995 at the age of 31 by the US state of Georgia, using the electric chair.
+Nicholas Lee Ingram (20 November 1963 – 7 April 1995) was a dual British and American national, executed for murder in 1995 at the age of 31 by the US state of Georgia, using the electric chair.
 He was born in Britain, but had an American father.
 The British Prime Minister, John Major, declined to intervene and attempt to get him reprieved.
 He had been imprisoned since 1983 for the murder of J.C.
-Sawyer, and injuring his wife Mary Eunice Sawyer, during a robbery.
+Sawyer, a 55-year-old retired military veteran, and injuring his wife Mary Eunice Sawyer, during a robbery.
 The Archbishop of Canterbury, George Carey, was one of many who campaigned unsuccessfully for clemency.
-The case received widespread media coverage in the UK.
+The case received widespread media coverage in the United Kingdom.

 Early life

-Ingram was born in England to a British mother, Ann, and an American father, Johnny Ingram.
+Ingram was born in Addenbrookes Hospital in Cambridge, England to a British mother, Ann, and an American father, Johnny Ingram.
+One year after Ingram's birth, his family relocated to the U.S. state of Georgia.

-Murder of Sawyer
+Murder of J.C.
+Sawyer

-At approximately 6:30 p.m. on 3 June 1983, Ingram, armed with a pearl-handled pistol, entered the home of J.C. and Mary Sawyer and demanded the use of their phone.
-Ingram stated that he wanted money and the keys to their car.
-He fired a shot through the floor of the living room to prove that the gun was not a toy and threatened to blow their heads off if they did not comply with his demands.
-In response, Mrs. Sawyer gave Ingram $60 and J.C. gave him the keys to his blue-and-white Chevrolet pickup truck.

-Ingram then marched them outside and into the woods which surrounded their home.
-Using rope and some wire, Ingram tied his victims' hands behind them and then tied them to a tree.
-He told Mrs. Sawyer to remember a tattoo that she had noticed on his arm because it was going to get her killed.
-As the Sawyers begged for their lives, the defendant continued his threats, saying that he liked to torture people as he took off his shirt, tore it in two, and stuffed the two halves into their mouths.
-Then he shot them both in the head.
-J.C.
-Sawyer was killed; however, Mrs. Sawyer was only wounded.